-I teach Tuscan cooking classes, now also virtually, and maintain a blog, a newsletter (this one!), and a podcast in English called Cooking with an Italian Accent.
+I teach Tuscan cooking classes and maintain a blog, a newsletter (this one!), and a podcast in English called Cooking with an Italian Accent.
 Furthermore, I also consult and work for food brands and magazines to develop recipes.

-I am not a trained chef, I learnt to cook from my grandmother and my mother, and, as a cookbook lover, from cookbooks.
+I am not a trained chef, I learned to cook from my grandmother and my mother, and, as a cookbook lover, from cookbooks.

 At the moment I'm working on my 6th cookbook that will be published by Artisan Books.

 I work with my husband Tommaso, who’s the head taster, photographer, video maker, and podcast producer.
 Juls’ Kitchen is our family project.

 We live in Tuscany, with our daughter Livia and our two rescued dogs, Noa and Teo.

 I’ve been sending newsletters since 2012, as I find this is the best way, along with the blog, to share valuable content and build a meaningful relationship with you.